nonbreakingspaceltd/sallypayne/README.md

 If for any instance you hit issues with development builds etc. try:

 - Run `pnpm install` - it may be that packages have not been symlinked or you're missing new packages.
 - Sometimes node packages can get mixed up.
 Start fresh.
-Remove all `node_modules` and `yarn.lock` files.
+Remove all `node_modules` and `pnpm-lock.yml` files.
 This can be done by running the script `pnpm reset`.
 - Check the error stack - Is there an issue with the code or could it be an issue with the content source?